Labrium/GVG-Lua/README.md

 # GVG: The next generation of vector graphics
 An implementation of the GVG image file format specification, for use with the Love2D framework.

-Special thanks to (Ingio Quilez)[https://iquilezles.org/] for almost all of the shape functions (https://iquilezles.org/articles/distfunctions2d/).

 ## Supported Shapes
  - [x] Arc
  - [x] Circle